International SEO Germany & Europe 2026: Hreflang + Market Playbook

 - Mobile-first: 70%+ European traffic is mobile

-Translate your schema markup:
+Translate your schema markup too:

 - Organization schema: Add addressCountry for each office location